lufegaba75/DBLab_Backend/README.md

 1. About this version
 2. How to run
 3. Technologies
+4. Other tools
-4. Features
+5. Features
-5. About the Database
+6. About the Database
-6. Roles & Permissions
+7. Roles & Permissions
-7.
+8.

 ***
 ## About this version